 The beginnings of practice sessions set in motion everything that follows.

 When we start with clear intentions, we accomplish more in the shortest time.

 1. Specify Goals in the 5 Practice Zones

 Pinpoint objectives for repertoire in your New, Developing, and Performance Material Zones.
 Also identify aims in the Technique and Musicianship Zones.
 See “The Power of Specific Goals” and Chapter 1 of The Musician’s Way for more about my concept of 5 practice zones.

 2. Warm Up Wholeheartedly

 First, center yourself and then spend 10-15 minutes deliberately warming up, bringing all of your mental, physical, and musical faculties into alignment.

 In “The Total Warm-Up,” I spell out a 6-part framework to structure our warm-up routines.

 4. Honor the Creative Process

-Embrace any challenges as portals to growth, recognizing that creativity involves going beyond the realms of comfort.
+Embrace any challenges as portals to growth rather than frustration, recognizing that creativity involves confronting rather than avoiding limitations.

-Most of all, adopt an attitude of love and reverence for music – infuse every musical gesture will spirit.
+Most of all, adopt an attitude of love for music – infuse every musical gesture will spirit.

 © 2014 Gerald Klickstein